Nurse Practitioner Cover Letter: Writing Tips and Sample

 Thomas Farkas, APRN

-The average nurse practitioner salary in the U.S. is $128,490 per year.
-The states with the highest annual average NP salaries are:
+Furthermore, the compensation is appealing.
+The average nurse practitioner salary in the U.S. is $132,000 per year.
+If you’re open to relocation, consider sending your NP cover letter and resume to jobs in the states with some of the highest annual average NP salaries:

 Write a Winning Nurse Practitioner Cover Letter Today

 Your cover letter can make a significant difference in your chances of landing the job.
 Do yourself a favor by writing a strong one.
-When you’re ready, search for nurse practitioner jobs on IntelyCare.
+Ready to start looking for your next career move?
+Start by searching for nurse practitioner jobs on IntelyCare.